XunMengWinter/RandomPicker/README.md

 -----------------
 p.s.
-If you have any suggestion to improve, please discuss on issues or pull requests.
+If you have any suggestions for improvement, please discuss on issues or pull requests.